-Launching the programme with a live performance in Edinburgh's St Andrew Square were festival favourites Davina and the Vagabonds, who made the most of the morning's pleasant weather as they entertained passers by attracted by their irresistable toe-tapping New Orleans-style rhythms.
+Launching the programme with a live performance in Edinburgh's St Andrew Square were festival favourites Davina and the Vagabonds, who made the most of the morning's pleasant weather as they entertained passers-by attracted by their irresistible toe-tapping New Orleans-style rhythms.

 St Andrew Square will host the Jazz Festival's first full foray into Edinburgh's New Town, with some brilliant gigs set for the square's popular Spiegeltent, including gospel magic from Naomi Shelton, the smooth voice of AJ Brown, electric Mississippi blues from Cedric Burnside, award-winning vocal blues from Janiva Magness, and Mexican jazz-rockers, Troker.

 Across the city, arts venue Summerhall will welcome the Jazz Festivals' Cross the Tracks programme showcasing musical genres both influenced by jazz and vice versa - hip hop, electronica, soul and funk will all feature.